xiaorensean/slate/source/index.html.md

    "size":100,
    "symbol": "XRPZ19",
    "side": "Sell",
  }

 ]
 ```

 ### Description
-[Bitmex full orderbook](https://leaderboard.bitfinex.com/) has a variety of frequencies, including 3 hours, 1 week, 1 month.
+[Bitmex full orderbook](https://www.bitmex.com/api/explorer/#!/OrderBook/OrderBook_getL2) has a frequency of 30 seconds for XBT symbols and has a frequency of 1 minute for other symbols.
 And data time range is from 2020-04-01 00:00:00 till now.
 Collectors are continously runing in two hosts.

 ### Data Schema
 fieldName | fieldType | description